lasp/basilisk/src/fswAlgorithms/attGuidance/flybyPoint/flybyPoint.rst

 Due to the difficulty in developing an analytical formulation for the reference angular rate and angular acceleration vectors, these are computed via second-order finite differences.
 At every time step, the current reference attitude and time stamp are stored in a module variable and used in the following time updates to compute angular rates and accelerations via finite differences.

+Algorithmically, there is an assumption that the first solution is somewhat trustworthy as it seeds the algorithm.
+It will get overwritten by new measurements if they are valid, but it does not get checked for validity as the algorithm needs a seed.

 User Guide
 ----------